Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

 We started with this model because it allowed us to first focus on resolving editing conflicts among users.
-Building that was pretty challenging by itself but we wondered how we could make our application even better.
-Could we change our application architecture to a better model?
+Now that we had achieved that, could we change our application architecture to a better model?
 Before we get into what we changed, let's talk about the limitations of our current central server architecture.

 The first limitation is that we currently have an unnecessarily high latency between users.
 All operations are currently routed through the server, so even if users are sitting right next to each other, they still must communicate with each other through the server.